Authorize insurance workflows before policyholder impact.

 Claims authorization policies

 These YAML policies cover the most common claims processing controls.
-They execute deterministically -- the LLM's reasoning has no influence on whether a rule fires.
+They execute deterministically, the LLM's reasoning has no influence on whether a rule fires.
 Policies live in your repo and deploy through your existing CI/CD pipeline.

 rules: